The Only 2 Steps You Need to Cook Dried Beans in Your Instant Pot

 Test Kitchen Tip: Keep in mind that you may need to adjust the cooking time depending on the type of beans you’re cooking and how old they are (for example, lentils will only need to cook about 15 minutes).
 The older your beans are, the drier they’ll be, so you may want to soak older beans a little longer.

 One of the benefits of dried beans is that they don’t require much special storage, and they’ll keep for multiple years.
 Dried beans should be stored in an airtight container in a cool, dark place (your pantry would be perfect!).
 You can keep dried beans in your pantry up to 2 years beyond their purchase date, and maybe even longer, though they may lose nutrients over time.
 Don’t combine new bags of beans with old, though.
 Beans dry out as they’re stored and will take longer to cook the older they are, so if you mix new and old beans, you could end up with some that are undercooked and hard and some that are overcooked and mushy.
 Label each container with the date of purchase to keep them organized.

 How to Store Cooked Beans

 If you don’t use up all of your cooked beans at one meal, don’t toss the extras!
 You can cool them to room temperature and refrigerate or freeze them to use in another recipe.
 To store cooked beans in the fridge, transfer them to a storage container and refrigerate up to 5 days.
-For the freezer, place the beans in freezer bags or containers in 1¾-cup portions (equal to one 15-ounce can).
+For the freezer, place the beans in freezer-safe containers or bags in 1¾-cup portions (equal to one 15-ounce can).
 Label and freeze the beans up to 3 months (you can also freeze beans in their cooking liquid if you want to prep a big batch!).